quiltingcode/pp4-craft-cafe/README.md

 </details><br/>

 In the bookings list, the superuser is shown all bookings made all site users including username, the Workshop Category, the Workshop date and time, and the number of places reserved.
 The superuser is also shown the approval Status of this booking depending on whether it has been approved yet.
 This approval status icon is also a toggle button, and can be clicked to approve or unapprove the booking.
-The icon will change according to the approval status, and an alert message will be shows to confirm the approval/unapproval success.
+The icon will change according to the approval status, and an alert message will be shown to confirm the approval/unapproval success.

 In the posts list, the superuser is shown all posts information.
 The user is shown the Author, Title, Category, Date Posted, number of likes, number of comments and the approval status.
 This approval status icon is also a toggle button, and can be clicked to approve or unapprove the post.
-The icon will change according to the approval status, and an alert message will be shows to confirm the approval/unapproval success.
+The icon will change according to the approval status, and an alert message will be shown to confirm the approval/unapproval success.

 In the comments list, the superuser is shown all comments written by all users.
 The superuser is shown the author, the post the comment was made on, the comment, the date the comment was made and the approval status.
 This approval status icon is also a toggle button, and can be clicked to approve or unapprove the comment.
-The icon will change according to the approval status, and an alert message will be shows to confirm the approval/unapproval success.
+The icon will change according to the approval status, and an alert message will be shown to confirm the approval/unapproval success.

 All bookings, posts and comments have an 'Edit' button and a 'Delete' button next to them.